bdepebhe/handmadeML/README.md

-# handmade-neural-network
+# handmadeML
+This package is created to merge to sub-projects : handmade-neural-network and handmade-machine-learning The components and logics from both projects should converge

+## neural-networks
 Personal challenge : re-code all the components of a deep learning algo (weights, biais, backprop, etc) and benchmark it with the same architecture on keras on a typical example

-## The code is inspired by the logic of keras, but is much simpler:
+### The code is inspired by the logic of keras, but is much simpler:
   - common terminology and workflow (model instanciation, model.add_layer, model.fit, model.predict etc..) but simplified (no .compile method for instance)
   - less features implemented
   - less checks, exceptions, tricky cases allowed, etc.
   - probably much less computionaly efficient

-## We first focus on a classical dense neural network
+### We first focus on a classical dense neural network
-## The following features are implemented :
+### The following features are implemented :
   - 5 activation functions:
     - relu, tanh (mostly for hidden layers)
     - linear (for regression output)